vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 “This 3Narayana is always with Sri -- Narayana whose abode is the ocean of milk.
 He has now come to the city of Madhura leaving His bed (Adisesha)" (The reference is here to the Vyüha) “Thou art the God Narayana, the spouse of Sri and hast the Chakra is Thy weapon and Thou art omnipresent".
 (The refe rence is to the Vibhava or avatāra.)

 1. Harita Samhita 2.
 Lingapurana.
 3. Harivamsa: 113-62 4.
-Ramayana: Yuddhakanda 120-13,
+Rāmayana: Yuddhakanda 120-13,

 34 CHAPTER

 “ Bhagavan has the smole, Sri Vatsa, on His chest and Sri is with Him eternally."
 "Lakshmi is bever inseparable from Vishnu."
-"Be (Laksbmana) 7said as follows to Rama in the presence of Sita".
+"Be (Laksbmana) 7said as follows to Rāma in the presence of Sita".
 (Here Sri is indicated as purushakāra).
-"The renowned Lakshmana spoke thus to Sita and to Rama who had the great vow (of protecting His suppliants)".
+"The renowned Lakshmana spoke thus to Sita and to Rāma who had the great vow (of protecting His suppliants)".
 (Here Sri is indi cated in the state of Her being the upaya).
 “This Sita is capable of protecting this host of Rakshasis from (the anger of) Raghava."
 (Here and in the next passage, Sri is indicated as the upāya) "I will be to your protector" ( Sita's words to the Raksbasis ).
 "You will llenjoy yourself on the slopes of the hills with Sita and, whether you are asleep or awake, I will render service to you" (8&ys Lakshmana): (Here is the prayer for the fruit, namely, kaina karya ).
 "He is ' seated on the serpent Ananta ( Sesba), along

 servant and thus find delight?"
 (This is also prayer for service ).
 "Thy "spouse is Purushottama."